What are the best and worst things to order at Italian restaurants?

 The Best things to order are dishes that you would never make for yourself:

 Osso Bucco- finding the right cut is almost impossible these days as the local butcher shop has all but disappeared.
 The nicer cuts and quality of meats are often sold to restaurants rather than your local grocer.
-Osso Bucco is a long slow braise that takes 4 hours to cook.
+Osso Bucco is a long slow braise that takes at least 4 hours to cook.
 This is why it makes my shortlist of must-have dishes at your local spot.
 It also requires a skill level to make correctly.

 Scallops- I’ve been on a couple of reality chef shows.
 They always take us to Whole Foods to do the shopping.
 I wander back to the fish counter hoping to get the gorgeous U-10 dry pack scallops as I have at my restaurant but all they ever have are 10/20 IQF that are leaking chemicals and the flesh is separating.
 Sadly this is the place for a regular consumer to get quality fresh fish in most communities.
 Chefs at Italian restaurants buy the best seafood they can as Italy is all coastline.
 What a lot of people don’t know is that shellfish are regularly injected with chemicals to plump it up thereby making the fish heavier so the supplier makes more money per pound.
-The shellfish are oftentimes frozen to make it to your plate without spoiling which isn't a bad thing if it's coming from Asia.
+The shellfish are oftentimes frozen to make it to your plate without spoiling which isn't a bad thing if it's coming from far away.
 A good restaurant will buy chemical-free scallops that are U-10 meaning there are under ten scallops per pound, the big boys.
 Dry pack means that they are chemical-free.
 Again, restaurants have access to nicer food than most grocers as we go through it quickly and have guests who want a nicer food experience.

 Gnocchi or any pasta made in house- Maybe you took a pasta-making class or made gnocchi one afternoon with your nonna, but doing it on the reg is a hassle.
 Nicer Italian restaurants have a person who only makes pasta; that's the person's job: pasta maker.
 There is nothing like freshly made pasta.
 It makes going back to the dried stuff real hard!